Gestational Trophoblastic Disease: The Basics

 Diagnosis

-If you or your provider thinks you have GTD, they will look at your health history and check your pelvis.
+If you are thought to have GTD, your provider will talk with you about your health history and will check your pelvis.
 They may also do an ultrasound, test your blood and urine, and check for levels of certain tumor markers.

 Staging

 If GTD is cancerous, you will need treatment.
 To plan treatment, the tumor is given a stage and a score.
 The stages of the tumor are 1 to 4 (I to IV).
-Stage 1 means the disease is only in the uterus and stage 4 means the tumor has spread (metastasized).
+Stage I means the disease is only in the uterus and stage IV means the tumor has spread (metastasized).

 The score helps figure out your overall risk and which treatment may be best.
 The score is a number given based on certain factors, such as: